refractproject/rfcs/text/0000-refract-1.0.md

 In addition to moving to 1.0.0, we need to actually start versioning namespace documents.
 The reason for this is that we do not want a breaking change in a namespace to require a major version bump for the entire spec.

-**Proposal**: Start versioning current and future namespaces.
+**Proposal**: Start versioning current and future namespaces and move each namespace to their own repo.
 We can do this immediately.

 ## Namespace Functionality